Jsparrow/jsparrow.github.io/docs/github/README.md

 # jSparrow Github App

-The jSparrow Github App is the integration of jSparrow refactorings as part of a Github app.
+The jSparrow Github App is the integration of jSparrow refactoring as part of a Github app.

-## installation

-## Configuration

-## usage